JeremyLebon/tutorial-turtlesim/docs/controlling-the-turtlesim/README.md

 In a third window, we execute a node that allows keyboard control of the turtle.
 `roscore` is running in one window and `turtlesim_node` in another.

-If needed open a new connection with container
+If needed open a new connection with container.

 ```shell
 docker exec -it turtlesim_cont bash